-Are you surprised that it behaves the same as the simulator?
+Are you surprised that the target behaves the same as the simulator?
 You shouldn't really be because that is exactly what the simulator is all about.
 It allows you to test your real code in real time and once it is working as you want it to, then you can transfer it to the real target.
 In fact you will find that your real target is not really necessary for most of your development work.
 Develop on the simulator and ship on the target - that is the way to do things really efficiently.

-Note that the I/O page allows the LEDs on the EVK11005 to be controlled and the state of these to be displayed.PB27 is the blink LED [LED0], PB28 is LED1, User output 1 is LED 2 and User output 2 is LED 3.
-The LEDs light when the outputs are at '0' and are extinguished when the outputs are at '1'.
+Note that the I/O page allows the status LED on the Luminary evaluation boards to be controlled and the state of it to be displayed.
+If PF0 is reconfigured to be an input the blinking LED will no longer light.